stevebus/unrealdemo/devices/kubernetes/dev-sim-aks.md

 This guide gives step by step instructions on setting up a very basic single-node AKS cluster and getting the mock-devices simulator running on it with our pre-built device simulation configuration, but does not cover the basic AKS or Kubernetes concepts.
 For those, refer to the documention linked above.

-This guide also assumes you already have an Azure subscription, and the appropriate permissions to deploy new services in that subscription.
+This guide also assumes you already have the mock-devices UI application installed via the previous [simulate iot devices](/docs/simulate-iot-devices.md) documentation.
+We will use this user interface to manage our AKS hosted mock-devices engine

 ## Install the Azure CLI